July 2022

 Fig.5

-Nasal flutes, blown through one nostril and not through the mouth as the name suggests, are found mainly in Southeast Asia and many islands in Oceania.
-While the musician blows with one nostril, he or she plugs the other with a finger or a plug made of plants.
-Now rare, abandoned or enjoying a revival, the traditional use of nasal flutes has often been discontinued or persists only among minority populations.
+Nasal flutes, blown through one nostril and not through the mouth as the name suggests, are found mainly in Southeast Asia and on many islands in Oceania.
+While the musician blows with one nostril, they plug the other with a finger or with a plug made of plant material.
+Now rare, abandoned, or enjoying a revival, the traditional use of nasal flutes has often been discontinued or survives only among minority populations.

 Text: Claire Chantrenne